-5. An exception to statewide planning goal 3, Agricultural Lands, was taken for the subject property when it was taken into the Brooks-Hopmere UUC.
-At that time the Residential designation and zoning were applied to the property.
+- 3. The Oregon Department of Land Conservation and Development (DLCD) must be notified of any comprehensive plan amendment.
+DLCD was notified and provided no comments. - 4.
+An exception to statewide planning goal 3, Agricultural Lands, was taken for the subject property when it was taken into the Brooks-Hopmere UUC.
+Residential designation and zoning were applied to the property.
 Applicant now asks to re-designate and rezone the property for industrial use.